-Egypt, a place to travel for all senses
+Egypt, is a place to travel for all senses

 Many holidays in Egypt begin with a flight to Cairo’s capital city, home to about 10 million citizens and one of the world’s largest towns.
 Ancient Egypt’s mysteries continue here, as Cairo is host to both Giza’s Pyramids and the magnificent Great Sphinx.
 There are also beautiful marketplaces full of busy traders, as well as some vibrant nightclubs for those who want to party a little after midnight.